lindaperez/1_bk_Kickstarter-Analysis/README.md

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?

+The view Analysis of Outcomes Based on Launch Date provides the way to answer our second fundamental question that is, What is the best time to create a "Play" Crowdfunding campaign.

+The way that this view answer this questions and some others is through a pivot table and a pivot chart.

+* The pivot table shows a pinpoint in May that represent the month where the Play campaigns have overcomed most successfully over the years with 111 campaigns.

+The best way to compare how are the months balanced over the years is the pivot chart.

+* The pivot chart image "Theater Outcomes Based on Launch Date" shows a Line Chart with several pinpoints one of them represents the most succefull month to launch a category that is May with 111, some others worst escenarios like may and october with 52 and 50 failed campaigns respectively.

+Definitely, It may help to define when the Play campaign should be launch based on the history of the campaigns.